magento/devdocs/guides/v2.0/install-gde/prereq/mysql_remote.md

 	Type 'help;' or '\h' for help.
 Type '\c' to clear the current input statement.

+If your web server is clustered, enter the command on each web server host.

 <h2 id="instgde-prereq-mysql-remote-install">Install the Magento software</h2>
 When you install the Magento software using either the command line or Setup Wizard, you must specify the following:

 *	The Base URL (also referred to as the *store address*) specifies the host name or IP address of the *webnode*
-*	Database host is the *remote database server* IP address
+*	Database host is the *remote database server* IP address (or load balancer if the database server is clustered)
 *	Database user name is the *local web node* database user to which you gave access
 *	Database password is the local web node user's password
 *	Database name is the name of the database on the remote server